statisticalbiotechnology/dsbook/dsbook/supervised/classify.md

 ### Cross-entropy loss

-The probably most used **loss function** for classification **cross-entropy loss** for classification tasks.
+The probably most used **loss function** for classification tasks is **cross-entropy loss**.
 This loss function measures the difference between the predicted probabilities and the actual class labels.
 It is defined as:

 ```{math}
 \mathcal{L}_{\text{cross-entropy}} = - \frac{1}{N} \sum_{i=1}^N \left( y_i \log(f(\mathbf{x}_i)) + (1 - y_i) \log(1 - f(\mathbf{x}_i)) \right)